Devotional for Tuesday January 29th

 Good Morning Everyone,

-Our theme for this month: “Changing the tone of the conversation”
+Our theme for this month: “Take care of your body”

-Our thought for today: “Be kind”
+Our thought for today: “How leisurely is your leisure time?

 God Bless,